bkaestner/codewars-rules/rules/0140-Collaborating.md

 "Consistency is key" and "A user solves a kata in a single language, not many".

 If all questions above can be answered with yes, you can approve the translation.
-If Codewars mentions some problems, try to fork the translation or instruct the translator with a comment to fork it on their own.

 If one or more questions were answered with no, write a comment on the translation.
 Discuss your concerns with the translator until both of you are happy.
 If you don't think that the translation is salvageable, decline it.

+### Handling merge conflicts
+A translation basically copies the description at the time one has started writing the translation.
+If the kata's description changes before the translation got approved, the variants often cannot get merged together.
+This is called a *merge conflict*.

+Either the translator or the kata author has to *fork* the translation, fix the merge conflict by hand, and publish the translation again.

 ### Writing a translation